 Intercity passenger trains conveyed soldiers to the Atlantic and Pacific coasts for war deployment.
 When they arrived at Los Angeles Union Station, the nation’s largest streetcar system transported troops to the ports and workers to defense factories — 70% of LA residents rode streetcars.

 When World War II ended, rationing ended.
-America suddenly had excess oil refinery capacity that made gasoline cheap and metals widely available again.
-America also emerged as the world’s largest manufacturing employer.
+Excess oil refinery capacity that made gasoline cheap and metals widely available again.
+America emerged as the world’s largest manufacturing employer.
 The G.I.
 Bill coupled with a surging economy enabled veterans to buy their first home in suburban housing tracts.
-That triggered more people buying cars to drive longer distances to work, college, hospitals, shopping, dining and sports venues.
+That triggered more car-buying for longer drives to work, college, hospitals, shopping, dining and sports venues.

-Oil, not Hollywood, was LA’s largest boom industry, followed by weapons factories converting into aerospace companies.
-LA generated a huge number of oil refinery jobs serving a booming automotive industry.
-A large percentage of veterans relocated to Los Angeles for those blu-collar jobs.
-Since greater LA had lots open space between inland towns and beachfront, demand for new homes boomed in housing tracts spread over a 50-mile radius from Downtown LA.
-As a result, Angelenos purchased a higher percentage of cars than all other cities.
+Oil, not Hollywood, was LA’s largest boom industry.
+Defense Weapons plants converted to aerospace industry after the war.
+A large percentage of veterans relocated to Los Angeles for those blue-collar jobs.
+Since greater LA had lots of open space, new housing tracts spread over a 50-mile radius from Downtown LA.
+Angelenos purchased a higher percentage of cars than other cities.

-Los Angeles officials bet that a lawsuit would rescue its ailing streetcar companies.
+Some Los Angeles officials hoped that a lawsuit would rescue its ailing streetcar companies.
 In 1947, the Federal District Court of Southern California indicted the consortium under Sherman Anti-Trust Law.
-Long story short, the trial was switched to a Midwest federal court sympathetic to the consortium.
+Long story short, the trial was switched to a Midwest federal court sympathetic to cars and highways.
 The consortium was convicted, but got off with a wrist-slap in 1949.